jkomoros/boardgame/TUTORIAL.md

 moves.Base, moves.CurrentPlayer, and moves.FinsihTurn are only three types of moves defined in the moves package.
 There are a number of others that are useful in other contexts.
 More detail about how to use some of them is covered below in the Phases section.

+#### auto.Config()

+The next section will walk through a fully manually example where you define your own MoveTypeConfig and configure that on your game, before showing how to instead do it with `auto.Config()`.
+In practice `auto.Config()` (in the `moves/auto` package) is almost always used to automatically generate a MoveTypeConfig based on a move, minimizing boilerplate you have to write.
+You can learn more about how to use it, and good idioms to follow for defining and installing moves, in the `moves/auto` package doc.

 #### Worked Move Example

 Let's look at a fully-worked example of defining a specific move from memory: